 I walk over, take the clothes out–they feel a little sticky, must be the cheap detergent.
 I throw the clothes in one of the four wheeled laundromat carts and walk towards the dryers.
 One cool thing that I like about this laundromat is that the dryers are “free,” or should I say, they provide you with sixteen minutes of dry time–two quarters for each double load.
 It usually takes three quarters per double load for a nice dry though–not bad.

 While the clothes dry I walk outside to smoke a cigarette.
 It’s a little windy in Vegas today.
-I find a nice shady area under some trees around the corner, set the tall iced coffee and tall iced water from Starbucks on the ledge and light up.
-The wind breezes by causing the trees to drop there seeds on my head.
-It’s nice and peaceful.
-Only a woman and her dog can be seen in my vicinity.
+I search for a nice shady area and find one under some trees around the corner.
+The wind breezes by, the tress rattle, seeds land on my head.
+This moment is nice and peaceful.
 The cigarette runs out–that was fast.

 Eight minutes remain on the dryers.
 I should make my way back….

-Back in the laundromat I go to the same spot I was sitting in.
+Back in the laundromat I go to the same spot I was sitting at.
 I wish each visit was like this.